hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

   |CF	|2.45|
   |Mean imputation| 20.58|

-- The following matrix shows the parameter selection of collaborative filtering on `click` data.
+- The following matrix shows the parameter selection of collaborative filtering on `conversion` data.

   |Rank | Lambda | NumIter | RMSE|
   |:--|:--|:--|:--|